Differentiable Programming for Earth System Modeling: Differentiable Programming

 \section{Differentiable Programming}

 Differentiable Programming is a paradigm that enables building parameterized models whose parameters can be optimized using gradient-based optimization \citep{chizat2019}.
-Artificial neural networks (ANNs) can be seen as a subset of these models, but differentiable programming goes far beyond these building blocks and can incorporate arbitrary algorithmic structures, such as (parts of) process-based models \citep{baydin2018,innes2019}.
 The gradients of outputs of such models with respect to their parameters are the key mathematical objects for an efficient parameter optimization.
-They are usually computed using automatic differentiation (AD).
-However, in contrast to pure ANN models, for the wider class of differentiable models one needs to be able to differentiate through the control flow, user-defined types, and the algorithms used for AD in practice need to exhibit a certain degree of customizability and composability with existing code \citep{innes2019}.
-Several promising projects exist that enable AD of relatively general classes of models, such as Python’s JAX \citep{jax2018github} and Julia’s SciML with Enzyme.jl or Zygote.jl \citep{Rackauckas2020, moses2020, innes2019}.
+Differentiable Programming allows those gradients to be computed using automatic differentiation (AD).
+AD was instrumental in the overwhelming success of machine learning methods such as artificial neural networks (ANNs).
+However, in contrast to pure ANN models, for the wider class of differentiable models one needs to be able to differentiate through control flow and user-defined types.
+The algorithms used for AD need to exhibit a certain degree of customizability and composability with existing code \citep{innes2019}.
+Generally, differentiable programming can incorporate arbitrary algorithmic structures, such as (parts of) process-based models \citep{baydin2018,innes2019}.
+Several promising projects exist that enable AD of relatively general classes of models.
+For example, differentiable PDE solvers have been implmenented in Python using the JAX framework \citep{jax2018github, kochkov2021}.
+Julia’s SciML ecosystem offers differentiable differential equation solvers alongside general-purpose AD systems such as Enzyme.jl or Zygote.jl AD \citep{Rackauckas2020, moses2020, innes2019}.
+Specifically for finite element models dolfin-adjoint \citep{Mitusch2019, farell2013} for the FEniCS \citep{logg2012} and Firedrake \citep{firedrake} frameworks is available.
+In order for a model to be differentiable it needs to be written either directly within an appropriate framework (e.g. JAX and dolfin-adjoint), or in a style that conforms to the constraints of the given AD system (e.g. Enzyme.jl or Zygote.jl).